JardaniWorld/alx-higher_level_programming/0x00-python-hello_world/README.md

-This code checks if a singly-linked-list has a cycle in it
+This Python script executes to print a stringto the display